-- Collaborating with and supporting Ontario Health Teams in designing and spreading scalable models of care coordination and clinical care delivery.
-This includes supporting the implementation of leading projects within Ontario Health Teams. - Advancing best practices in the care coordination function and care delivery while strengthening opportunities for collaboration with system partners. - Working with the ministries of Health and Long-Term Care and Ontario Health to consider a future long-term care home placement and services model in support of advancements in the long-term care sector. - Contributing to the development and implementation of the Ministry of Health's Health Human Resources Strategy with respect to home care.
+- Continuing to collaborate with and supporting Ontario Health Teams in designing and spreading scalable models of care coordination and clinical care delivery.
+This includes supporting the implementation of leading projects within Ontario Health Teams.
+Advancing best practices in the care coordination function and care delivery while strengthening opportunities for collaboration with system partners. - Working with the ministries of Health and Long-Term Care and Ontario Health to support placement improvements and consider a future long-term care home placement and services model in support of advancements in the long-term care sector. - Contributing to the development and implementation of the Ministry of Health's Health Human Resources Strategy with respect to home care.